AxonIQ/reference-guide/operations-guide/production-considerations/serializers.md

 If no explicit `eventSerializer` is configured,
  Events are serialized using the main serializer that has been configured \(which in turn defaults to the `XStreamSerializer`\).

+## ContentTypeConverters

+An [upcaster](../versioning-events.md#event-upcasting) works on a given content type \(e.g. dom4j Document\).
+To provide extra flexibility between upcasters, content types between chained upcasters may vary.
+Axon will try to convert between the content types automatically by using `ContentTypeConverter`s.
+It will search for the shortest path from type `x` to type `y`, perform the conversion and pass the converted value into the requested upcaster.
+For performance reasons, conversion will only be performed if the `canUpcast` method on the receiving upcaster yields true.

+The `ContentTypeConverter`s may depend on the type of serializer used.
+Attempting to convert a `byte[]` to a dom4j `Document` will not make any sense unless a `Serializer` was used that writes an event as XML.
+To make sure the `UpcasterChain` has access to the serializer-specific `ContentTypeConverter`s, you can pass a reference to the serializer to the constructor of the `UpcasterChain`.

+> **Tip**
+>
+> To achieve the best performance,
+>  ensure that all upcasters in the same chain \(where one's output is another's input\) work on the same content type.

+If the content type conversion that you need is not provided by Axon you can always write one yourself using the `ContentTypeConverter` interface.

+The `XStreamSerializer` supports dom4j as well as XOM as XML document representations.
+The `JacksonSerializer` supports Jackson's `JsonNode`.

+## Serializer Tuning

+Several things might be considered when the serialization process proofs to not be up to par with the expectations.

+### XStreamSerializer

+XStream is very configurable and extensible.
+If you just use a plain `XStreamSerializer`, there are some quick wins ready to pick up.
+XStream allows you to configure aliases for package names and event class names.
+Aliases are typically much shorter \(especially if you have long package names\), making the serialized form of an event smaller.
+And since we're talking XML, each character removed from XML is twice the profit \(one for the start tag, and one for the end tag\).

+A more advanced topic in XStream is creating custom converters.
+The default reflection based converters are simple, but do not generate the most compact XML.
+Always look carefully at the generated XML and see if all the information there is really needed to reconstruct the original instance.

+Avoid the use of upcasters when possible.
+XStream allows aliases to be used for fields, when they have changed name.
+Imagine revision 0 of an event, that used a field called `"clientId"`.
+The business prefers the term `"customer"`, so revision 1 was created with a field called `"customerId"`.
+This can be configured completely in XStream, using field aliases.
+You need to configure two aliases, in the following order: alias `"customerId"` to `"clientId"` and then alias `"customerId"` to `"customerId"`.
+This will tell XStream that if it encounters a field called `"customerId"`, it will call the corresponding XML element `"customerId"` \(the second alias overrides the first\).
+But if XStream encounters an XML element called `"clientId"`, it is a known alias and will be resolved to field name `"customerId"`.
+Check out the XStream documentation for more information.

+For ultimate performance, you're probably better off without reflection based mechanisms altogether.
+In that case, it is probably wisest to create a custom serialization mechanism.
+The `DataInputStream` and `DataOutputStream` allow you to easily write the contents of the events to an output stream.
+The `ByteArrayOutputStream` and `ByteArrayInputStream` allow writing to and reading from byte arrays.

+### Preventing duplicate serialization

+Especially in distributed systems, event messages need to be serialized on multiple occasions.
+Axon's components are aware of this and have support for `SerializationAware` messages.
+If a `SerializationAware` message is detected, its methods are used to serialize an object, instead of simply passing the payload to a serializer.
+This allows for performance optimizations.

+When you serialize messages yourself, and want to benefit from the `SerializationAware` optimization, use the `MessageSerializer` class to serialize the payload and metadata of messages.
+All optimization logic is implemented in that class.
+See the JavaDoc of the `MessageSerializer` for more details.

+### Different serializer for Events

+When using event sourcing, serialized events can stick around for a long time.
+Therefore, consider the format to which they are serializer carefully.
+Consider configuring a separate serializer for events, carefully optimizing for the way they are stored.
+The JSON format generated by Jackson is generally more suitable for the long term than XStream's XML format.
+For more information on how to configure your`EventSerializer` to something different, check out the documentation about [Serializers](../serializers.md).